CarsonTSmith/GrackleLib/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPLv2 License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.
+See <a href="https://github.com/CarsonTSmith/LibGrackle/blob/main/LICENSE">License<a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>